docascode/docfx-doclet/README.md

 mvn javadoc:javadoc
 ```

-In result generated files will be placed into `./target/site/apidocs/generated-files` folder
+The generated files will be placed in the `./target/site/apidocs/generated-files` folder

-### To use doclet standalone
+### Standalone

-Run javadoc tool with command-line params set:
+One can execute the `javadoc` command with the command line parameters:

     javadoc \
     -encoding UTF-8 \                                     # Source files encoding (not mandatory parameter)